quaxarcoin/quaxar.github.io/README.md

 # Quaxar: The Next Frontier of Finance

 Quaxar is an open-source cryptocurrency platform designed to revolutionize the world of finance.
-This repository contains the source code for the official Quaxar website.
+This repository contains the source code for the official github page for Quaxar documentation website.

 ### For View:
 Go to [quaxar.github.io](https://quaxar.github.io)